mekomsolutions/openmrs-module-initializer/README.md

 ##### New features
 * Loads i18n messages files from **configuration/addresshierarchy** and **configuration/messageproperties**.
 * Bulk creation and saving of concepts provided through CSV files in  **configuration/concepts**.<br/>This covers: basic concepts, concepts with nested members or answers and concepts with multiple mappings.
+* Bulk creation and saving of drugs provided through CSV files in  **configuration/drugs**.
 * Overrides global properties provided through XML configuration files in **configuration/globalproperties**.
 * Modifies (retire) or create identifier sources as specified in  **configuration/idgen**.
 * Bulk creation and saving of person attribute types provided through CSV files in  **configuration/personattributetypes**.